According to the World Health Organization, 50 million people worldwide have epilepsy.

-Causes can vary from structural, genetic, infectious, metabolic, immune, and some are unknown.
+Causes can vary from structural, genetic, infectious, metabolic, and immune; some are unknown.

 Brain damage from prenatal and perinatal causes e.g. loss of oxygen or trauma during birth which may arise in prolonged labour.

-A child may also be born with brain complications if the mother fails to get enough minerals needed for formation of the brain during the pregnancy.
+A child may also be born with brain complications if the mother fails to get enough minerals needed for the formation of the brain during pregnancy.

 According to Dr. Katana, there are different causes and types of epilepsy.